seanwessmith/baseball/text/README.txt

 3. Currently have game data for 166/263 pitchers in DraftKings CSV sheet.

 4. Can run index.php to build the best team given a given salary and player points.

-Need to improve how players are rated, "The Master Algorithm".
+5. Calculated average hitting points and pitching points against a team

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Future Additions: